ufal/npfl122/tasks/car_racing.md

 left, right, gas, brake and no-op, but you can use a more fine-grained one if you like.

-The environment also support frame skipping, which improves its performance (only some frames need to be rendered).
+The environment also supports frame skipping, which improves its performance (only some frames need to be rendered).

 In ReCodEx, you are expected to submit an already trained model,